 A comprehensive senior project in the area of chemistry.
 The project is intended to demonstrate an ability to conduct independent research and present the results.
+This course is exempt from the 42 hour limit in the discipline.

 CHRISTIAN EDUCATION (CHED)